 I wrote a whole post about this.
 In fact, that post was what led to this post.

 There's a needle to thread here because grammar is not incidental in the pursuit of better craft.
-You have to know the rules to bend them or break them effectively.
+You HAVE to know the rules to bend them or break them effectively and not just randomly.
 The last thing I want is to have some angry publisher screaming in my ear because they think I told them grammar doesn't matter.

 But writing is not grammar.
 And grammar is not writing.
 It's like saying that reading the notes is music.
 It's not.
-It's probably important to a professional career to know most of the basics, but if you run into "Morendo" as a notation in a score, it doesn't make you not a musician to have to go look that one up.
+It's probably vital to 99% of professional music careers to know how to read music, but if you run into "Morendo" as a notation in a score, it doesn't make you not a musician to have to go look that one up.

 I wish someone had told me that it was not grammar holding me back.
 That I didn't need to grab one more copy of an adult native speaker's grammar guide and study it like my career depended on it.
 That I knew more than I thought I did, and what I didn't know was esoteric and weirdly interesting (in a nerd cred way), but wasn't essential in being able to express myself well.